 The grease trap has a reservoir tank that holds wastewater.
 It cools down the warm or hot oily/greasy water and then begins the separation process.
 Since fats, oil, and grease (FOG) is lighter than water, it rises to the top, allowing the grease trap to collect it.
 The residual water is then allowed to flow down the sewer.
 It acts as a filter to remove FOG from entering the waste system.

 Issues and challenges with grease traps

 - Clogging in the crossover line

 A grease trap has two compartments.
 The first compartment helps separate solid and liquid wastes while the second compartment allows the water to be released into the sewer.
 When there is any obstruction, the water level in the initial compartment will either overflow or exceed the normal limit.

 Most of the back up in the plumbing fixture of commercial kitchens is due to this reason.

-Keeping your grease trap in its best condition not only keeps you away from spending money from costly repairs but also has following extra benefits.
+Keeping your grease trap in its best condition not only keeps you away from spending money on costly repairs but also has the following extra benefits.

-- Local authorities enforcing action due to violation of ordinances.
+- Local authorities enforcing action due to violations of ordinances.

 - Lawsuits from workers exposed to raw sewage.

 - Lawsuits from a nearby business over sewer problems.

 - The most essential task in keeping your grease trap in good condition is by cleaning it regularly.
 It is always advised to consult the trap’s manufacturer to get started with the cleaning routine.